ggegoge/PyTDM/README.md

 ###### little disclaimer
 the functions have Polish names like `mów` or `tłumacz` with those funny strange letter but if you want you can use them without the diacritics eg. write `mow` or `tlumacz`.
 They will work just fine.

+In general if have any problems first you can type eg. `help(pytdm.mow)` and read the info provided there.

 ##### examples
 An example for how well does the software work with approxima... _translation_ of polish words is to be seen in the `demo.py` file (avalaible on [my github](https://github.com/test0wanie/PyTDM)).
 You just can run it and then see how well it handles the most sacred polish song (actually the second sacred-est. For the most sacred one see `barka.py`.
 Both demo files are in the __[`demos`](https://github.com/test0wanie/PyTDM/tree/master/demos)__ github directory) – the anthem of the Third Polish Republic.